-Mesothelioma is a cancer that affects the mesothelium — the lining of the lungs and chest cavity (pleura), the abdominal cavity (peritoneum), and the heart sac (pericardium).
+Mesothelioma is cancer that affects the mesothelium — the lining of the lungs and chest cavity (pleura), the abdominal cavity (peritoneum), and the heart sac (pericardium).
 There are about 3,300 new cases reported annually.
-Mesothelioma is caused by exposure to asbestos and can take years to develop.
-Unfortunately, it is often diagnosed in the later stages, when the cancer has already begun to spread throughout the body, worsening the prognosis.
-If you think you may be exhibiting mesothelioma symptoms, visit your doctor right away.
+This disease is caused by exposure to asbestos and can take years to develop.
+Unfortunately, it is often diagnosed in the later stages, when tumors have already begun to spread throughout the body, worsening the prognosis.
+If you think you may be exhibiting any symptoms, visit your doctor right away.
 Mesothelioma moves quickly, and you should too.
-Early detection and treatment can greatly improve a mesothelioma prognosis.
+Early detection and treatment can greatly improve a prognosis.

 How Long Can a Person Live With Mesothelioma?

 There is no definitive answer for how long a person can live with this disease.
 A majority of patients diagnosed with mesothelioma live for less than one year.
 However, every case is unique and may have different behavior and disease course in different individuals.

 Mesothelioma survival statistics can be intimidating, but they don’t always show the full picture.
 They are not a precise prediction of your life expectancy; rather, they reflect past patients’ outcomes.
 Additionally, some of these outcomes may be based on data from statistics before the currently available advancements in diagnosis and treatment.
 General mesothelioma survival statistics often do not take into account specific factors like location (pleura, peritoneum, or pericardium), cell type, stage, or the overall health of individual patients.

 Overwhelmed by your mesothelioma diagnosis or treatment?
 Download our free guide to learn more about the disease.